 - 7.1 The Council has established a Licensing Committee to administer the wide range of licensing functions under the 2003 Act.
-It is also constituted to deal with applications not delegated to officers under other licensing legislation. - 7.2 The Licensing Committee is made up of a maximum of 15 Councillors.

-- 7.3 Sub Committees consisting of 3 members of the Licensing Committee will be formed to hear contested applications. - 7.4 The Licensing Committee will meet as often as required, and not less than once a year. - 7.5 The Sub-Committees, will meet as often as necessary to complete business within the statutory time limits for determination of opposed licence applications. - 7.6 Appendix A sets out the agreed delegation of decisions and functions to the Licensing Committee, Sub-Committees, and officers. - 7.7 This form of delegations is without prejudice to officers referring an application to a Sub-Committee, or a Sub-Committee to Committee, if considered appropriate in the circumstances of any particular case. - 7.8 Many decisions and functions are purely administrative in nature and will not be dealt with by Committee.
+It is also constituted to deal with applications not delegated to officers under other licensing legislation. - 7.2 The Licensing Committee is made up of a maximum of 15 Councillors. - 7.3 Sub Committees consisting of 3 members of the Licensing Committee will be formed to hear contested applications. - 7.4 The Licensing Committee will meet as often as required, and not less than once a year. - 7.5 The Sub-Committees, will meet as often as necessary to complete business within the statutory time limits for determination of opposed licence applications. - 7.6 Appendix A sets out the agreed delegation of decisions and functions to the Licensing Committee, Sub-Committees, and officers. - 7.7 This form of delegations is without prejudice to officers referring an application to a Sub-Committee, or a Sub-Committee to Committee, if considered appropriate in the circumstances of any particular case. - 7.8 Many decisions and functions are purely administrative in nature and will not be dealt with by Committee.
 For example, the Councils Licensing Manager will deal with the grant of non-contentious applications.
-These will include those licences and certificates where no representations have been made, or where representations have been made and it is agreed by all parties involved that a hearing is not necessary. - 7.9 The Licensing Manager will also be responsible for drafting appropriate conditions for premises licences and club registration certificates in accordance with operating schedules. - 7.10 Officers will work in a manner that will ensure compliance with the 2003 Act and all associated legislation. - 7.11 Where a councillor, as a member of the Licensing Committee or a Licensing Sub-Committee, is making or has made representations on behalf of an interested party or in their own right or has had a direct, or indirect involvement in the affairs of an application before them, they will disqualify themselves from any involvement in the decision-making process. - 7.12 The Licensing Sub-Committee will usually defer to the next Sub-Committee meeting or exceptionally refer to the Licensing Committee any matter it is unable to deal with because of the number of its members who are unable to take part in the consideration or discussion of any matter or vote on any question with respect to it. - 7.13 The Licensing Committee will refer to the licensing authority any matter it is unable to deal with because of the number of its members who are unable to take part in the consideration or discussion of any matter or vote on any question with respect to it.

-- 7.14 A clear statement of reasons for the decision will accompany every determination of a licensing decision by the Licensing Committee or a Licensing Sub-Committee. - 7.15 The Council will make sure that Members and officers are appropriately trained to carry out their duties under the 2003 Act.
+These will include those licences and certificates where no representations have been made, or where representations have been made and it is agreed by all parties involved that a hearing is not necessary.

+- 7.9 The Licensing Manager, in consultation with Police and other Responsible Authorities, will also be responsible for drafting appropriate conditions for premises licences and club registration certificates in accordance with operating schedules.
+Where there is not agreement between the Responsible Authorities the matter will be referred to the Licensing Sub-Committee. - 7.10 Officers will work in a manner that will ensure compliance with the 2003 Act and all associated legislation. - 7.11 Where a councillor, as a member of the Licensing Committee or a Licensing Sub-Committee, is making or has made representations on behalf of an interested party or in their own right or has had a direct, or indirect involvement in the affairs of an application before them, they will disqualify themselves from any involvement in the decision-making process. - 7.12 The Licensing Sub-Committee will usually defer to the next Sub-Committee meeting or exceptionally refer to the Licensing Committee any matter it is unable to deal with because of the number of its members who are unable to take part in the consideration or discussion of any matter or vote on any question with respect to it. - 7.13 The Licensing Committee will refer to the licensing authority any matter it is unable to deal with because of the number of its members who are unable to take part in the consideration or discussion of any matter or vote on any question with respect to it. - 7.14 A clear statement of reasons for the decision will accompany every determination of a licensing decision by the Licensing Committee or a Licensing Sub-Committee. - 7.15 The Council will make sure that Members and officers are appropriately trained to carry out their duties under the 2003 Act and a record of this will be kept by the Licensing Manager.